The Law Offices of James Scott Farrin Celebrates

 Farrin attributes the firm’s success to its employees and their willingness to challenge the status quo.

 “When I began hiring people, I gave them the latitude to innovate and be creative in their efforts and their thinking.
 I believe this innovative spirit has helped us win many cases for our clients, and subsequently expand in ways I’d never imagined.”

 One example of the firm’s ability to innovate lies in two proprietary software programs they developed.
 They received two patents in conjunction with the software programs, which are scheduled for release by year’s end.

 In an interview with Attorney at Law magazine Farrin said, “What may be unique about us is that while we value the craft of lawyering and are very serious about it, we spend a whole lot of time also mastering the business craft.”

 The result is something that firms across the nation have been eager to try to replicate.
-Many have toured Farrin headquarters meeting with the Law Offices of James Scott Farrin’s consulting wing, Upcycle Legal, in further efforts to grasp how the firm is able to continue to push the envelope of the traditional law firm business model.
+Many have toured Farrin headquarters and had meetings in further efforts to grasp how the firm is able to continue to push the envelope of the traditional law firm business model.

 Farrin believes continued growth is dependent on striving to do the very best possible for each and every client, and investing in his people and the community at large.